-- --deadlockWait DEADLOCKWAIT Time, in seconds, to tolerate the workflow running only the same service jobs, with no jobs to use them, before declaring the workflow to be deadlocked and stopping. default=60 - --deadlockCheckInterval DEADLOCKCHECKINTERVAL Time, in seconds, to wait between checks to see if the workflow is stuck running only service jobs, with no jobs to use them.
-Should be shorter than --deadlock-Wait.
-May need to be increased if the batch system cannot enumerate running jobs quickly enough, or if polling for running jobs is placing an unacceptable load on a shared cluster. default=30 - --statePollingWait STATEPOLLINGWAIT Time, in seconds, to wait before doing a scheduler query for job state.
-Return cached results if within the waiting period.
-Only works for grid engine batch systems such as gridengine, htcondor, torque, slurm, and lsf.
+- --maxServiceJobs MAXSERVICEJOBS The maximum number of service jobs that can be run concurrently, excluding service jobs running on preemptible nodes. default=9223372036854775807 - --maxPreemptibleServiceJobs MAXPREEMPTIBLESERVICEJOBS The maximum number of service jobs that can run concurrently on preemptible nodes, default=9223372036854775807 - --deadlockWait DEADLOCKWAIT Time, in seconds, to tolerate the workflow running only the same service jobs, with no jobs to use them, before declaring the workflow to be deadlocked and stopping. default=60 - --deadlockCheckInterval DEADLOCKCHECKINTERVAL Time, in seconds, to wait between checks to see if the workflow is stuck running only service jobs, with no jobs to use them.
+Should be shorter than deadlockWait.
+May need to be increased if the batch system cannot enumerate running jobs quickly enough, or if polling for running jobs is placing an unacceptable load on a shared cluster. default=30